Household Hazardous Waste Program

 There are many items that are considered household hazardous waste.
 Look for precautionary statements on product labels such as poison, danger, warning and caution to assist you in determining if an item is household hazardous waste.

-Recology San Bruno's Transfer Station, accepts some household hazardous waste on Tuesdays and Thursdays from 10:00am to 12:00pm and Saturdays from 8:00am to 3:00pm.
+Recology San Bruno's Transfer Station, accepts some household hazardous waste on Tuesdays and Thursdays from 10:00am to 12:00pm.
 Household hazardous waste is accepted from San Bruno residents only; photo ID's will be checked.

 Recology San Bruno's Transfer Station accepts the following types of household hazardous waste: